phyxolog/roadmap/README.md

 ## Way to paradise

-This is my study plan which i want to full complete after 3-4 month.
+This is my computer science study plan which i want to full complete after 3-4 month.

 ## List